sbarbett/neustar_wpm_int_selenium/README.md

 *Work in progress*

 This is a remaking of the deprecated Selenium Interface using [Neustar WPM's JavaScript API](http://docs.wpm.neustar.biz/testscript-api/biz/neustar/wpm/api/Selenium.html).
 The purpose is to provide some minimal support for users in need of supporting Selenese style scripting in the wake of Selenium 3 adoption.
-To me, more of an interesting project as opposed to something practical or advisable.
-More than anything, it's an interesting<sup>*</sup> look into how methods in the old Selenium RC Interface can be reproduced with WebDriver.
+To me, more of a curiosity project as opposed to something practical or advisable.
+More than anything, it's an interesting look into how methods in the old Selenium RC Interface can be reproduced with WebDriver.

-<sup>* The definition of interesting may vary by individual</sup>

 This code is fully open source (GPL).
 If you actually want to use it, knock yourself out.